PeriscopeData/analytics-toolbox/Python/README.md

 13. ## Calculating Trimmed Means (SQL and Python)
 	3 different methods to calculate trimmed means, depending on your use case

+14. ## Plotly Choropleth with Slider
+	Create an interactive map chart that allows users to see changes in a geographical data over time

+15. ## Percentile Curves — Another way to show distributions Python code to generate the values needed to plot a percentile curve

+16. ## Number Overlay with Secondary Reference Number Matplotlib solution to creating a number overlay with contextualizing information